garfix/nligems/doc/internals.md

 - keyboard based input and text based output
 - gui based sentence generation (NLMenu)

-Most historical systems are based on the latter.
+Most historical systems are text based.

 The type of interaction can be: